 - 1. Click on the Mesh tab to proceed to the Mesh mode. - 2.
-Hide the soil volume around the suction pile.
+Hide the outer surface of the suction pile and the surface that limit the mesh refinement area.
 Multi-select the suction pile, the surface around the suction pile and the top surface of the suction pile. - 3.
 In the Selection explorer set the value of Coarseness factor to 0.25. - 4.
 Click the Generate mesh button to generate the mesh.
 The element distribution is Medium. - 5.
-Proceed to the Staged construction mode .
+Proceed to the Staged construction mode.